diiq/blog/_writing/undemanding-but-present.md

 which, if you stare at patiently, you'll find contains moving stripes of color.
 Each color has precisely the same lightness, and the same chroma; only the hues are shifted (the hues, though, are actually dramatically different).
 If you're in a uniformly-lit environment (dimly lit is even better) then the longer you stare, the brighter and more obvious the stripes become.
 When I first finished it, having been staring at it for hours, I was convinced it was a failure; it was too brash, too garish and distracting.
 It was only when I showed it to people who had not stared at it all day, and watched them take several minutes to see the stripes at all, that I was convinced.

-Here's a similar (but more obvious) effect that I'm using in the background of this site, right now; it mimics the dappled light in the shadow of a tree:
+Here's a similar (but more obvious) effect; it mimics the dappled light in the shadow of a tree:

 <div id="dappled"></div>
 <script>makeDapples(document.getElementById("dappled"), "js-figure")</script>

-This one is much more obvious, because it uses value-contrast, where the stripes exercise uses hue-contrast.
+This one is much more obvious, because it uses non-zero value-contrast, where the stripes exercise uses hue-contrast.
 Value is a tyrant, and matters to your eye more than anything else; and this value contrast is ~10 times the minimum distinguishable difference.

 ### Epilogue